chocolacula/gdmd/README.md

 func Generate(root string, pkg *Package)
 ```

-Generate creates a markdown files for the given [Package] and its nested packages.
+Generate creates markdown files for the given [Package] and its nested packages.

 ## Types